 Photo courtesy of Destination Campbell River

-Discover Northern Vancouver Island by visiting two of the best-kept secrets – Telegraph Cove and Bear Cove Cottages.
+Discover Northern Vancouver Island by visiting one of its best-kept secrets – Bear Cove Cottages.

 Idyllically tucked away in charming Port Hardy, Bear Cove Cottages is the ideal vacation spot for avid sport fishermen.
 Whether you’re travelling with your family, with your spouse or a group of friends, you’ll rest easy in one of the Bear Cove Cottages.
 And many of the self-contained cottages have stunning views of Hardy Bay.